avidcoder123/soar/README.md

 This project aims to address these shortcomings by developing a novel, computationally efficient wing shape optimizer.

 Neural networks are leveraged to predict the lift and drag polars of a two-dimensional airfoil based on its parameterized shape.

 Lifting-line theory is used to generalize the airfoil polars to a finite wing.
 This is implemented by representing the wing circulation distribution as a Fourier series, simplifying the fundamental equation of lifting-line theory and significantly improving solver performance.

+For structural optimization, we focus on optimizing the wing spars, which we represent as two I-beams.
+The deflection and stresses along the wing are approximated using Euler-Bernoillo beam theory.
+Numerical integration is utilized to efficiently find an approximate solution.

 The optimizer is implemented using OpenMDAO with the SLSQP optimization algorithm.

 # Folder and file structure